jcyling/long-distance-friends/README.md

 ### Long Distance Friends
-A tool to make hanging out with friends in different timezones easier.
+A scheduling web app to make hanging out with friends in different timezones easier.